ghiculescu/payaus-docs/_posts/staff/2013-02-06-importing.md

 ### Exporting from CloudPayroll

-PayAus can process staff information from a Wage Easy *Staff Detailed Table report*.
+PayAus can process staff information from a CloudPayroll *Staff Detailed Table report*.

 1. Go to the `Reports` list.
 2. Choose `Staff - Detailed Table`